rauricus/Bookfinder/README.md

 * The text in the text area images is extracted using Tesseract.
 ### Text processing
 * Basic processing of texts: only characters and digits of supported languages are accepted, other special chars are removed.
 Texts are converted to lower case.
+* Auto-correction of texts: uses SymSpell to auto-correct texts found.

 ## What is not there yet
-* No cleaning of text and error correction.
 * No lookup using a books API.
 * No consolidation and presentation of results.